-During your surgery, we numb your mouth, administer any sedation if requested, then create a small hole inside your jaw for the implant to be attached.
-After closing the gum tissue over the implant, we’ll need to wait for the implant to begin adhering with your natural bone tissue.
+During your surgery, we numb your mouth, administer any sedation if requested, then create a small hole inside your jaw for the implant to be inserted.
+After closing the gum tissue over the implant post, we’ll need to wait for the implant to begin fusing with your natural bone tissue.
 Our office always makes sure to complete comprehensive treatment planning ahead of time in order to make your care as predictable as possible.
 When surgery is complete, you’ll speak with our team to get advice on managing your oral health until your follow-up appointment.

-Dental Implant Osseointegration & Abutment
+Dental Implant Osseointegration & Abutment Placement

 The process in which the biocompatible titanium post integrates with your existing bone tissue is known as osseointegration.
 While this process ensures the implant remains stable for decades to come, it does require between four and six months to complete.
 Somewhere down the line, we’ll be able to place an abutment over the visible portion of your implant.
 This portion provides a foundation for your permanent restoration.
 Once attached, a few more weeks of healing are needed before the restoration is placed.
 This is the case whether you’re receiving a crown, bridge, or denture.

-Placement of Dental Implant Restorations
+Delivery of Dental Implant Restorations